ushelp/DataTable/readme.md

-## 17、Array data set is loaded pages
+## 17、An array of objects loaded paged data collection

-EasyDataTable paging when data support the use of JSON data collection in addition, **it also supports the use of arrays Array data collection**.
+EasyDataTable paging when data support the use of JSON data collection in addition, **it also supports the use of Array object data collection**.
 Dynamic Server data source or static array of data sources can be used to save data collection.
 For example:

 	data:[
 				[1,"Jay","I'm Jay"],